The Author - Stephen Leather

 I have set up a website for the Nightingale books at at www.jacknightingale.com.

 The second Nightingale book, Midnight, published in January 2011, was about Nightingale’s hunt for his sister, whose soul has also been promised to a demon from Hell.
 In 2012 Hodder published the third Jack Nightingale book, Nightmare, which has a shocking ending and set the scene for him becoming a continuing character in a series of supernatural mysteries.
 Nightshade, the fourth Jack Nightingale novel, was published in April 2013 and the fifth, Lastnight, was published in 2014.
-I also self-published two Jack Nightingale short stories – Still Bleeding and Blood Bath.
+Hodder decided not to continue with the Jack Nightingale series so I self-published the sixth book, San Francisco Night.
+I also self-published several Jack Nightingale short stories, including I Know Who Did It, Still Bleeding, Blood Bath, Tracks, and My Name Is Lydia.

 Dan Shepherd appeared again in the summer of 2010 in a book called Rough Justice, in which he comes up against a group of vigilante cops.
 I had great fun doing the research with members of the Met’s Territorial Support Group.
 They do a tough job under very difficult conditions and I have a huge amount of respect for them.